KatarzynaSroka/Portfolio/README.md

 My Tester's Portfolio

 ## About me
 I am a graduate of Computer Science at Poznan University of Technology.
 I completed both my bachelor’s and master's studies with speciality in Security of Information Systems.
-I am interested in software testing and I would like to develop in this area.
+I am interested in software security and testing and I would like to develop in this area.
 On this site I would like to share my all gained experience.

 ## Tools
   - [Jira](https://www.atlassian.com/software/jira0) - Issue tracking and project management tool for developers